Frequently Asked QuestionsWhat is counseling?

 Where is the Office of Counseling Services?

 The Office of Counseling Services is located at 101 Sunshine Manor.
 We are located in the house across from Tucker Hall-next to Black Archives.

 Who is eligible to receive services?

 Currently enrolled FAMU students are eligible for services.
-Each registered student gets 12 free individual counseling sessions each semester.
-If you are interested in couples counseling, only one person in the relationship needs to be a registered student at FAMU.
+Each registered student receives individualized face to face short-term therapy.
+If you are interested in couples counseling, one person in the relationship must be a registered student at FAMU.

 How often are appointments?
 How long do they last?